 She comes from a background of literalist Sunday school teachers and college professors for whom any inconsistency in Scripture must be explained away, lest the whole faith be vulnerable to scientific attack.

-I replied that the difference could also be evidence that the people writing about Moses had changed over centuries.
-Scripture doesn't have a single author; it's a scrapbook collected and edited over 1000 years.
+I replied that the difference she'd noticed could show that the community that revered Moses had developed new understanding with experience.
+The simplest explanation for inconsistencies in the scriptures is that the Bible is a scrapbook collected and edited over 1000 years.
 "So we're reading more than the story of God's people," I said.
-"We're also seeing unfold the story of the story, as the idea of what it means to be the people of God changed over the centuries."
+"We're also seeing the story of the story, as the idea of what it means to be the people of God changed over the centuries."

 An Episcopal Priest named Joseph Yoo wrote about the same idea in the introduction to his book When the Saints Go Flying In (Precocity Press, 2023):

 Stories are powerful tools.
 LIves can be transformed when stories are shared.
-THe most effective way to transform someon'e mind isn't to bombard them with facts and figures but to tell them a story.
+THe most effective way to transform someone's mind isn't to bombard them with facts and figures but to tell them a story.
 Jesus absolutely knew this.
 It's why he told stories.
-He connected things that were familiar, things that were orginary to God's truth.
+He connected things that were familiar, things that were ordinary, to God's truth.
 People listened and were transformed.
 We still listen and lives are still being transformed because these stories aren't just about what happened centuries ago.
-They are still happening to your and me today. - Joseph Yoo
+They are still happening to you and me today. - Joseph Yoo

-Subtitled Stories About Faith, Life, and Everything in between, it's the story of Yoo's path from Methodist boyhood to Episcopal priesthood wrapped around the stories of numerous saints.
+Subtitled Stories About Faith, Life, and Everything in between, the book is the story of Yoo's path from Methodist boyhood to Episcopal priesthood wrapped around the stories of numerous saints.
 In that one paragraph about stories, he pretty much sums up what we do in EfM, where we put our own experiences into dialogue with our studies of scripture, 3000 years of Judeo-Christian history, and theology.
-(See the blog I keep for class reference, EfM at St. James Marietta)

 With both of these encounters in my head this past week, I've been trying to remember the source of a rhymed couplet equating faith with living a story.
 Then I remembered: it's from my own self-portrait as an introverted writer inside his own shell: